 A7.
 The establishment of PIBG is required under the Education Act 1996 and must be registered under the Ministry of Education.
 The purpose of the establishment is for the enhancement of education and maintaining good relationship between parents and teachers and not for doing business.
 PIBG activities in relation to the purpose of its establishment are treated as related to education services.
-Supply by PIBG in relation to education services for both government and private school is not subject to GST.
+Supply by PIBG in relation to education services related to its purposed of establishment whether for public school or private school is not subject to GST.

-On the other hand, if the PIBG is making any business activity such as selling of goods to the students and the taxable threshold reaches RM500,000.00, then PIBG must be registered and charge GST like any other normal business.
+On the other hand, if the PIBG is making any business activity such as selling of goods to the students and the taxable supply exceed the threshold of RM500,000.00, then PIBG must be registered with GST and charge GST like any other normal business.